Fragile Preferences: A Deep Dive Into Order Effects in Large Language Models: Resume Comparison Sets and Prompts

 \section{Resume Comparison Sets and Prompts}

-The selection methodology of resume for triple- and pairwise comparisons is outlined in the Materials and Methods section of the main paper.
-The prompts used to generate the resumes are the following.
+The selection methodology of resume for triplewise and pairwise comparisons is outlined in the Materials and Methods section of the main paper.
+The prompt used to generate the resumes are the following.

 We generated synthetic personal profiles by randomly combining pre-defined lists of common U.S. Caucasian first and last names, and U.S. state abbreviations.
 Below are the full lists:

 \textit{Last names:} Smith, Johnson, Williams, Brown, Jones, Miller, Davis, Wilson, Anderson, Taylor, Thomas, Moore, Harris, Clark, Lewis.